 Michael combines his dedication to public service with extensive private sector experience as an entrepreneur, operator and investor.
 In 2007, he co-founded Evolve IP, an award-winning telecommunications company named as one of America’s 50 best places to work (Inc. Magazine), best entrepreneurial companies (Entrepreneur Magazine) and fastest growing technology companies (Deloitte Fast 500).
 Michael also co-founded GPX Enterprises, L.P., which makes direct investments in operating businesses and real estate.
 Previously, he held a number of corporate finance positions, leading and executing transactions totaling several billion dollars.
 Michael also currently serves as the CEO of Peterson Management, LLC, which manages the Peterson family investments.

 Michael is Chair of the Board of Directors of the Peterson Institute for International Economics, and serves on the boards of the Nuclear Threat Initiative and the Partnership for New York City.
 He is a member of the Council on Foreign Relations, the Economic Club of New York, and Business Executives for National Security.
-He has received the Corporate Community Achievement Award from the Northside Center for Child Development and the Visionary Award from the Committee for Economic Education.
+He has received the Corporate Community Achievement Award from the Northside Center for Child Development, the Business Heroes of the Year Award from the Queens Chamber of Commerce, and the Visionary Award from the Committee for Economic Education.
 Additionally, he has established his own foundation, which focuses on a variety of philanthropic areas.